AviatrixSystems/Docs/HowTos/copilot_getting_started.rst

     c.
 From the controller homepage, click the CoPilot button in the action bar.

-3. When prompted, enter the login and password of a valid Aviatrix Controller user account and the static IP address for your controller.
+3. When prompted, enter the username and password of a valid Aviatrix Controller user account and click Login.
+Enter the static IP address of your controller and click Login.

     |copilot_login_user_account|

 4. When prompted for a **CoPilot Service Account**, enter the login credentials for a valid user account in Aviatrix Controller to be used as the CoPilot service account.

-    See see `About CoPilot User Accounts <https://docs.aviatrix.com/HowTos/copilot_getting_started.html#about-copilot-user-accounts>`_.
+    See `About CoPilot User Accounts <https://docs.aviatrix.com/HowTos/copilot_getting_started.html#about-copilot-user-accounts>`_.

     |copilot_login_service_account|